cjoster/your-first-kubernetes-app/01-Working-With-Git/README.md

 # Next steps

-Once you have `git` installed, head on to the next section [Cloning a git repository](../02-Cloning-a-git-Repository) or you can head back to the [Table of Contents](../../../) and navigate to the next section.
+Once you have `git` installed and this repository cloned, head on to the next section [Building Your First Container](../02-Building-Your-First-Container) or you can head back to the [Table of Contents](../../../) and navigate to the next section.